13 January 1568: Freedom of religion was declared at the Diet of Torda

 The Religious Treaty of Augsburg in 1555 declared that whoever owned the land decided the religion.
 In Europe, there was only one established denomination in each country.
 “Freedom of religion” was an unknown idea.
 However, this was not the case in Transylvania.
 Since the time of King János Zsigmond, the Transylvanian state had always been more tolerant of religious issues than any Western Christian state.

-In Transylvania, the state’s power was based on the combined rule of the Hungarian nobles, the Saxons, and the Szeklers.
-Transylvania couldn’t afford to risk religious hostility because of its delicate location between the Ottoman and the Holy Roman Empires.
-In the 16th century, the Reformation spread in Transylvania like a bushfire.
-Only a few aristocrats and the Hungarian Székelys had remained Roman Catholics by the year 1600.
-The German Saxons became Lutherans while the Helvetian faith was popular among the Hungarians in the Partium, near the river Tisza.
-Find out whether Transylvania was a mere vassal state of the Ottoman Empire or not:
+In Transylvania, state power was based on the combined rule of the Hungarian nobility, the Saxons, and the Székelys.
+Transylvania couldn’t afford to risk religious hostility because of its delicate position between the Ottoman and Holy Roman Empires.
+In the 16th century, the Reformation spread like wildfire in Transylvania.
+By 1600, only a few aristocrats and the Hungarian Székelys remained Roman Catholics.
+The German Saxons became Lutherans, while the Helvetian faith was popular among the Hungarians in the Partium, near the Tisza River.
+Find out whether or not Transylvania was a mere vassal state of the Ottoman Empire:

-In 1558, the Transylvanian Diet’s Edict of Torda declared the free practice of both Catholicism and Lutheranism.
-Calvinism, however, was prohibited.
-Calvinism was included among the accepted religions in 1564.
-Ten years after the first law, in 1568, the same Diet, under the chairmanship of János Zsigmond, (elected but not crowned) King of Hungary and Prince of Transylvania, following the teaching of Dávid Ferenc, the founder of the Unitarian Church of Transylvania, extended the freedom to all religions.
+In 1558, the Edict of Torda of the Transylvanian Diet declared the free practice of both Catholicism and Lutheranism.
+Calvinism, however, was forbidden.
+In 1564, Calvinism was included among the recognized religions.
+Ten years after the first law, in 1568, the same Diet, under the chairmanship of János Zsigmond, (elected but not crowned) King of Hungary and Prince of Transylvania, following the teachings of Dávid Ferenc, the founder of the Unitarian Church of Transylvania, extended freedom to all religions.